unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 ### Different token standards for smart contracts

 ERC-20, ERC-721, and ERC-1155 are token standards used for deploying smart contracts on a blockchain.
-These standards include rules or criteria that are needed to be fulfilled for a transaction to occur.
+These standards include rules or criteria that need to be fulfilled for a transaction to occur.
 These token standards, along with the blockchain, help remove the need for intermediaries and also allow the blockchain to keep track of all the transactions.

 **ERC20**